A BRIEF HISTORY OF BRISBANE, AUSTRALIA

 Meanwhile on 8 March 1973 15 people were killed in Brisbane in an arson attack.
 Two drums of diesel oil were placed in the Whisky Au Go Go Club and ignited.

 On a happier note Alma Park Zoo in Brisbane dates from 1973.
 Furthermore Brisbane hosted the Commonwealth Games in 1982 and the Expo in 1988.

 In recent years landmark buildings have been erected in Brisbane.
 They include Riverside Centre, which was built in 1986, Waterfront Place, which was built in 1989.
 Meanwhile the Myer Centre was built in 1988.
 Brisbane Convention and Exhibition Centre opened in 1995.

 21st Century Brisbane

 Brisbane Museum opened in City Hall in 2003.
 Riparian Plaza followed in 2005.
 The Aurora Tower was built in Brisbane in 2006.
 It is 207 metres tall and contains 69 storeys.
 At the present time the Aurora Tower is the tallest building in Brisbane.
 Also in 2006 The Queensland Gallery of Modern Art opened.

 Then in 2008 Brisbane Wheel opened.
 The Gateway Bridge was built in Brisbane in 1986 but a duplicate bridge was built in 2010.
 The two bridges were renamed Sir Leo Hielscher Bridges.
 However in 2011 floods again struck Brisbane.
 Thousands of homes were flooded.
-Today Brisbane is the third largest city in Australia.
-Its a flourishing city.
-Furthermore Brisbane is an important port, exporting wool, wheat and fruit.
-The population of Brisbane is 1.7 million.
+Today Brisbane is the third-largest city in Australia.
+It's a flourishing city with many tourist attractions around the city and in the surrounding area.
+Furthermore, Brisbane is an important port, exporting wool, wheat, and fruit.
+In 2020 the population of Brisbane was 2.3 million.

 A timeline of Brisbane